CiscoDevNet/stealthwatch-data-exporter/README.md

-The `flow-forwarder` waits for websocket connection attempts on `wss://<hostname-or-ip>/flowforwarder/websocket` or `ws://<hostname-or-ip>/flowforwarder/websocket:8092`.
+The `flow-forwarder` waits for websocket connection attempts on `wss://<hostname-or-ip>/flowforwarder/websocket` or `ws://<hostname-or-ip>:8092/websocket`.

-NOTE: port 8092 is not open by default on the flow collector - only connections originating from the Flow Collector itself are supported.
+NOTE: port 8092 is closed by default on the flow collector - only connections originating from the Flow Collector itself are supported.